whyliuxing/reverse-engineering-journal/README.md

 * Program header table let the system knows how to create the process image.
 It contains an array of structures, each describing a segment and a segment contains one or more sections
 * Section header table is not necessary for program execution.
 It is mainly for linking and debugging purposes.
 It is an array of ELF_32Shdr or ELF_64Shdr structures (Section Header)
 * Relocatable objects have no program headers since they are not meant to be loaded into memory directly
+* .got (Global Offset Table) section: a table of addresses located in the data section.
+It allows code to reference data that were not available during compilation (ex: extern "var").
+That data will have a section in .got, which will then be filled in later during linking
+* .plt (Procedure Linkage Table) section: a part of the text section, consisting of external function entries.
+Each plt entry has a correcponding entry in .got.plt which contains the actual offset to the function.
+Resolving of external functions is done through lazy binding.
+It means that it doesn't resolve the address until the function is called.
+* plt entry consists of:
+  + A jump to an address specified in GOT
+  + argument to tell the resolver which function to resolve (only reach there during function's first invocation)
+  + call the resolver (resides at PLT entry 0)
+* .got.plt: contains entries that can be resolved lazily

 [Go to Top](#table-of-contents-)